By: Sam Cortez

 It may seem harmless, but providing websites with personal information can leave individuals vulnerable for cyberattacks and identity theft.
 Additionally, the data collected can be used to exploit children through online advertising.

 With even the best of intentions, parents and educators can put children’s information at risk.
-Many websites and applications intended for educational purposes collect data from underage users.
+Many websites and applications intended for educational purposes collect sensitive data from underage users.

 The results indicated that almost 90% of the educational apps and websites surveyed had features designed to collect information for the purpose of sharing it with advertising companies.
 This is an alarming statistic that emphasizes the risks children are exposed to when using technology.